Strong Money Australia is a blog about how to reach Financial Independence and Retire Early in Australia.

-Like many people, I was uncomfortable with shares, due to the irrational price movements.
-So property investing was the natural choice.
+Like many people, I was uncomfortable with shares, due to the seemingly crazy share price movements.
+So, property investing was the natural choice.

-After realising I had to do something to change my future, I built a little pot of savings by age 20.
-I lived in a share house, worked overtime regularly, and still enjoyed myself.
+After realising I had to do something to change my future, I built a pot of savings by age 20.
+I lived in a share house, worked overtime regularly, but still enjoyed myself.

 Saving and Investing

 That same year, my partner also purchased a property with her savings.
-Luckily, she too bought into the idea of financial independence.
+Luckily, she also bought into the idea of financial independence.

 We both earned decent wages – around $75,000 on average, before tax.
 Importantly, we managed to contain our living expenses at $45,000 per year on average, where our spending still sits today.